ykwon0407/valid-oversample/README.md

 # Valid Oversampling Schemes to Handle Imbalance

 This repository provides a Pytorch implementation of the paper "Valid Oversampling Schemes to Handle Imbalance", accepted at *Pattern Recognition Letters*.
-We compare accuracy, sensitivity, and specificity of various oversampling methods using the MNIST dataset.
-[Link](https://doi.org/10.1016/j.patrec.2019.07.006).
+We compare accuracy, sensitivity, and specificity of various oversampling methods using the MNIST dataset. [[paper link]](https://doi.org/10.1016/j.patrec.2019.07.006).

 ## Quick start